 How can EOSC benefit from your work?

-I hope that this experience can be useful for EOSC to improve its services.
+I hope this experience can be useful for EOSC in developing its services.